 (c) on the termination of the employee’s employment —

-(i) by his death;
+(i) by the employee’s death;

-(ii) in any circumstances otherwise than by his employer for serious misconduct,
+(ii) in any circumstances otherwise than by the employer for serious misconduct,

 in respect of the number of years of such continuous employment completed since the employee last became entitled under this Act to an amount of long service leave, a proportionate amount on the basis of 8 2/3 weeks for 10 years of such continuous employment.

-(3) Where an employee has completed at least 7 years of such continuous employment since the commencement thereof, but less than 10 years, and the employment is terminated —
+(3) Where an employee has completed at least 7 years but less than 10 years of continuous employment, and the employment is terminated —

-(a) by his death; or
+(a) by the employee’s death; or

-(b) for any reason other than serious misconduct,
+(b) in any circumstances other than by the employer for serious misconduct,

-the amount of leave to which the employee is entitled shall be a proportionate amount on the basis of 8 2/3 weeks for 10 years of such continuous employment.
+the amount of leave to which the employee is entitled is a proportionate amount on the basis of 8 2/3 weeks for 10 years of such continuous employment.

 (4) If an employee has completed at least 9 but less than 15 years continuous employment prior to the commencement day, then, despite subsection (2)(a), the employee cannot take long service leave under subsection (2)(a) until after —